doonfrs/vscode-project-finder/README.md

 - The extension uses the modern `onStartupFinished` activation event, which is more efficient than the older command-based activation events
 - VS Code 1.75.0+ automatically generates activation events based on contribution points, but the `vsce` packaging tool may still require an explicit `activationEvents` property
+- The extension offers two UI options:
+  - Quick Pick UI: Uses VS Code's native QuickPick API
+  - Custom Popup Dialog: Uses WebView Panel with popup styling for a fully customizable interface
+- The WebView HTML content is stored in a separate file for easier maintenance and customization

 ### Publishing